koskev/jsonnet-language-server/README.md

     * Completion with named args and objects without a space

 ### TODO
- * Rework autocomplete to use the AST in most (all?) cases.
+ * Rework autocomplete to use an CST in most (all?) cases.
 Fixes
    * (import "a.libsonnet").xyz
    * var .name
    * var\n .name
    * and others
+ * Support completing return values of functions with conditionals, self, etc.
  * Refactor/Cleanup new features
  * Original Bugs
     * Broken go to for dollar inside locals